Awards For You

 I am currently not looking for staff; however, there are several things that you may contribute to my site.
 This includes ideas for the CCSTMW page, original Clow Card and Star Card designs, fanart, fanfiction, fortunes, music videos, and graphics.
 You can also contribute by voting in polls and quizzes, signing the guestbook and guest map, and posting messages on the tag-board.

 Well, my answer is... why not!?
 Adding my link to your site will not cause harm in any way, shape, or form.
 It will merely enable your visitors to branch out and experience more of the Cardcaptor Sakura online world.
-So, please— add my link onto your site and help me spread my love of CCS to fans everywhere!
+So, please— add my link to your site and help spread the love of CCS to fans everywhere!

 No, I do not, and I don't think that I ever will.
 I have no desire to make a website about anything else.
 I don't think I have more passion for any other subject than Cardcaptor Sakura.
 I adore the series more than any other.
 For some reason, it just makes me so happy when I read the manga or watch the anime once again.